sql-bi/docs/_mydocs/dax-internals/optimization-notes/horizontal-fusion.md

 layout:     page
 title:      Horizontal Fusion
 published:  true
-order:      /
+order:      /20
 ---

-Horizontal Fusion is an optimization performed in a DAX query plan so that multiple SE requests that differs only for the filters applied to one or more columns are merged into a single SE request.
+Horizontal Fusion is an optimization performed in a DAX query plan so that multiple SE requests that differ only for the filters applied to one or more columns are merged into a single SE request.
 It works for both DirectQuery and VertiPaq.
-This page include link to resources describing the optimization technique and details about cases that are not supported.
+This page includes links to resources describing the optimization technique and details about cases that are not supported.

 ## External resources
 [Introduction to Horizontal Fusion](https://www.sqlbi.com/articles/introducing-horizontal-fusion-in-dax/) is a general introduction to Horizontal Fusion.

-[Optimizing fusion optimization for DAX measures](https://www.sqlbi.com/articles/optimizing-fusion-optimization-for-dax-measures/) describes how to get a query plan that is better than Horizontal Fusion in a specific scenarios.
+[Optimizing fusion optimization for DAX measures](https://www.sqlbi.com/articles/optimizing-fusion-optimization-for-dax-measures/) describes how to get a query plan that is better than Horizontal Fusion in specific scenarios.

-## Unsopported cases
+## Unsupported cases
 Horizontal Fusion does not recognize scenarios where it could be applied, but the engine is not able to do that.
-For each scenario we provide possible workarounds.
+For each scenario, we provide possible workarounds.
 These cases could be supported in the future: in that case, this page should be updated.

 ### Multiple selection of static slices on columns without groupby
 The filter on a column has more than one element selected, and the column filtered is not part of a groupby column (in SUMMARIZECOLUMNS or similar functions).